Heritage Crafts

 Issues affecting the viability

-• There has been a large pool of skill and experience built up in the UK in this field, particularly over the last thirty to forty years.
+• Skills issues: There has been a large pool of skill and experience built up in the UK in this field, particularly over the last thirty to forty years.
 There is currently no next generation, so most of this experience stands to be lost.
 In time this is likely to have a serious impact on players, orchestras, colleges etc.

-• Of the few remaining early keyboard instrument makers, many are becoming increasingly reluctant to take on repair work, especially of lower grade and older instruments – of which there are many.
+• Skills transmission to the next generation: Of the few remaining early keyboard instrument makers, many are becoming increasingly reluctant to take on repair work, especially of lower grade and older instruments – of which there are many.
 This is in part due to the slowing down of the craftsmen concerned due to the age or health.
+Of the established builders referenced above, none are known to have a clear succession plan in place.
+Many have tried to take on help and/or to train younger people in some way at some time in the past.
+There are many difficulties to this – legislation and regulation, cost to a one-person business of supervising a trainee, and particularly a lack of candidates with suitable commitment.

-• Hirers, tuners and conservators are also ageing.
+• Ageing workforce: Hirers, tuners and conservators are also ageing.
 The situation has deteriorated just in the last few years with several experienced practitioners leaving the field on grounds of ill health or age.
 London and the South East still have reasonable coverage but it is very difficult indeed to find a trained and suitably experienced early keyboard tuner or technician in the north of England.
 This can at times be very stressful work demanding experience and excellent personal organisation.

 • People who want to ‘have a go’, or even a ten-session college course intended to produce lots of new ‘technicians’, would be likely to be counter-productive.
 An influx of under-skilled newcomers would not benefit customers in the long run.
 What is needed is a long-term development of a relatively small number of thoroughly trained and experienced younger people.

-• It’s worth considering that a maker probably reduces his own work rate by at least 50 per cent and adds considerable additional costs in the early days in order to supervise a trainee who possibly might contribute 10 per cent to overall output?
+• A maker probably reduces his own work rate by at least 50 per cent and adds considerable additional costs in the early days in order to supervise a trainee who possibly might contribute 10 per cent to overall output?
 And the there are substantial costs potentially around preparing a workshop to be safe (tot he satisfaction of insurers) for the formal employment of a trainee.
 The balance might improve after say a year when the maker might be producing at around 90 per cent capacity and the trainee adding around 20 or 30 per cent.
 And the balance would continue to improve.
 But if the trainee, for whatever reason, leaves after six months, or even two years, then all that investment of time, energy and cost comes to nought.

 Support organisations